Michael Kahn (lawyer): Political cartoon art collector and scholar

-Over a forty-year period, Kahn amassed one of the largest private collections of political cartoon art in the world, including over one million political cartoons published in thousands of journals, magazines, newspapers and prints in fifty-nine countries over a time period of three hundred years.

 On September 19, 2023, the University of California announced that Kahn had donated a substantial portion of his library to the UCLA library in a gift valued at almost five million dollars, which included funding a ten-year interdisciplinary education initiative for the rigorous study of graphic arts as political speech.
-Previously Kahn funded the Opper Program at Ohio State University which established a comprehensive system for incorporating political cartoons into high school curriculums.
+Previously Kahn funded the Opper Program at Ohio State University, which established a comprehensive system for incorporating political cartoons into high school curriculums.
 Kahn also sponsored a lecture series at the University of California Davis utilizing political cartoons as a teaching vehicle in secondary education.

 Author

 Kahn wrote three books regarding political cartoon subjects, delivered dozens of lectures on the subject and participated in exhibits of his works throughout the country including at the New York Historical Society, the Grolier Club in New York, Ohio State University, and the Public Policy Institute of California.